okgrow/meteor-persistent-session/README.md

 Purpose
 =======
-Make Meteor's `Session` object persist its values across browser sessions.
+Make Meteor's `Session` object persist its values locally and across page refreshes.
+Meteor's default implementation loses values whenever the page is refreshed.

+Uses [amplifyjs's store](http://amplifyjs.com/api/store/) library to save values in the browsers `localStorage`, falling back to other solutions if it's not available.

 Installation
 ============